MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 ## Version 23.15 (Preview)

 >[!Caution]
 >This is a preview release of the Mesh Toolkit noted by a **-preview** tag at the end of the version number.
 Environments published with this preview version of the Mesh Toolkit will only work with the preview version of Mesh, and **are not compatible with the stable public version of Mesh**.
-Do not upgrade to this version of the Mesh Toolkit until a stable public version is released, and stable public versions will not have a **-preview** tag at the end of the version number.
+Do not upgrade to this version of the Mesh Toolkit until a stable public version is released; stable public versions won't have a **-preview** tag at the end of the version number.
 >
 > **Be careful that you don't overwrite environments currently in use by your company with the preview version.**